MicrosoftDocs/dynamics-365-customer-engagement/ce/admin/enable-unified-interface-only.md

 [!INCLUDE[cc-applies-to-update-9-0-0](../includes/cc_applies_to_update_9_0_0.md)]

-In 2018, we introduced [Unified Interface](https://docs.microsoft.com/powerapps/user/unified-interface), the latest generation of web app design for the PowerApps model-driven apps and Dynamics 365 Customer Engagement for apps.
+In 2018, we introduced [Unified Interface](https://docs.microsoft.com/powerapps/user/unified-interface), the latest generation of web app design for the PowerApps model-driven apps and Dynamics 365 Customer Engagement apps.
 It brings the best in usability, accessibility, functionality, and speed to every user.
 Improve how your business applications run by using only the Unified Interface.
-To know how to enable it, see [How to enable Unified Interface Only](#how-to-enable-unified-interface-only-mode).
-For more information about it, see [What experiences are available in Unified Interface Only](#what-experiences-are-available-in-unified-interface-only-mode) and [FAQs](#faqs).
+To learn how to enable it, see [How to enable Unified Interface Only](#how-to-enable-unified-interface-only-mode).
+For more information, see [What experiences are available in Unified Interface Only](#what-experiences-are-available-in-unified-interface-only-mode) and [FAQs](#faqs).

 ## When does Unified Interface Only experience become available, and which environments are affected?